jonowens86/jonowens86/README.md

 # Jonathan Owens' Portfolio

 Hello!
-My name is **Jonathan Owens**, and I am a student majoring in **Cyber Security**.
+My name is **Jonathan Owens**, and I am a student at Wright State University majoring in **Cyber Security**.
 I am retired Navy, a Father of 4 beautiful children and a husband to such an amazing woman.

 ## Projects I am currently working on